FAIRFIELD, Ala. – The Miles College Board of Trustees voted to extend the contract of President Bobbie Knight to run through May 2024.

 “Miles is fortunate to have President Knight at this critical time.
 Her strategic approach to goal-setting, her extensive corporate experience, and her warm and engaging personality are assets that have already benefited the College,” said Trustee Board Chair, Bishop Teresa Jefferson Snorton.
 “We look forward to new initiatives that she will launch to assure Miles College students receive a quality education and college experience.”

 “I am grateful that the Board of Trustees is allowing me to reimagine Miles College in the years to come,” Knight said.
 “I also appreciate the trust they have conferred upon me, and I look forward to maintaining my commitment to Miles College and her students.”

 A formal inauguration is being planned for Spring 2022.
 The pandemic interrupted original plans in 2020.
 More details will be available at a later date.

 About Miles College

 Miles College, founded in 1898, is a premier liberal arts institution located in metropolitan Birmingham within the corporate limits of the City of Fairfield.
-The noble founders of the institution saw educated leadership as the paramount need in the black community.
-Miles, which is fully accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and accredited by Commission on Colleges for the awarding of Baccalaureate Degrees, is the only four-year institution in historic Birmingham Alabama designated as a member of Historically Black Colleges and Universities (HBCU).
+The noble founders of the institution (the Christian Methodist Episcopal Church) saw education leadership as the paramount need in the black community.
+Miles, which is fully accredited by the Commission on College of the Southern Association of Colleges and Schools and accredited by Commission on Colleges for the awarding of Baccalaureate Degrees, is the only four-year institution in historic Birmingham, Alabama designated as a member of Historically Black Colleges and Universities (HBCU).